Ashley Madison: Extramarital affairs soar in pandemic with technology’s help

 The future of technology and affairs

-Nelson knows that there is a world of sex robots and other interactive sexual products and virtual reality porn coming these days.
+Nelson knows a host of sex robots and other interactive sexual products and virtual reality porn are on the way.

 “They may create more interaction through technology and sexual connections for people, as they’re more socially distanced and isolated,” Nelson said.

-I think that there will be a lot of attraction for the sexual part of the metaverse, where something like the Star Trek Holodeck allows you to create a fantasy sexual partner of any kind.
-You might get lost in that world and never come out.
-You can see it in such game worlds like Detroit: Become Human, which depicted a future where robots are our slaves.
+I think there will be a lot of attraction to the sexual part of the metaverse, when it arrives, where something like the Star Trek Holodeck allows you to create a fantasy sexual partner.
+Some people might get lost in that world and never come out.
+You can see this tendency in game worlds like Detroit: Become Human, which depicts a future where robots are our slaves.

-But I also think that some kind of sexual metaverse will be the hardest kind of world to create, as the sense of haptics, or touch, is very difficult to do, and the visual fidelity that people would want in such a world would be extremely demanding.
+But I also think a sexual metaverse will be the hardest kind of world to create, as the sense of haptics, or touch, is very difficult to pull off, and the visual fidelity people would want in such a world would be extremely demanding.

 “Using sex toys with a partner and doing it over Zoom or the phone has increased a lot in the pandemic,” Nelson said.
 “The sex toys have gotten much better, as there are many more female-driven companies that are involved in the creation of the products.
 They’re more appealing to women.”